Host a single HTML/Markdown file as a public preview

 Answer First

-A single HTML file can be shared as a live page directly.
-Upload the .html file in the web console, paste the HTML source, or run `previewship deploy ./page.html`; PreviewShip packages it as index.html and publishes it as a static preview.
+A single HTML/Markdown file can be shared as a live page directly.
+Upload the .html or Markdown file in the web console, paste the HTML source, or run `previewship deploy ./page.html or ./README.md`; PreviewShip packages it as index.html and publishes it as a static preview.

 Key takeaways